 The GCC-Registry-Register-Channel request primitive may be issued by an Application Protocol Entity at a Conventional node to inform Application Protocol Entities at other nodes that a particular MCS channel has been designated for use by the Application Protocol Entity in the manner indicated by the Registry Key.
 Once any Application Protocol Entity registers using a particular Registry Key, Application Protocol Entities at other nodes may find out if a channel has been registered for this key (and if so, the value of the channel ID) by issuing the GCC-Registry-Retrieve-Entry request primitive specifying the Registry Key in question.
-Once a channel is registered, if any Application Protocol Entity attempts to register using the same Registry Key (including the owner), their attempt will be rejected with an indication that this Registry Key has already been used.
+Once a channel is registered, if any Application Protocol Entity attempts to register using the same Registry Key has already been used.
 Table 7-34 shows the parameters and types of this primitive.
 Figure 7-23 shows the sequence of events when using this primitive.